Project-YXKJ/SilverStarSCS.Docs/docs/function/input_configuration.rst

   .. _20:

 - 20 = Toggle puller raise up/down;
+- 21 = Reset bobbin counter;
+- 22 = Simulate electronic handwheel rotation(forward);
+- 23 = Simulate electronic handwheel rotation(backward);
-- 100 = Sewing foot stroke knob potentiometer
+- 100 = Sewing foot stroke knob potentiometer;
 - 101 = Sewing foot height sensor
+- 102 = Orthogonal encoder CHA for electronic handwheel;
+- 103 = Orthogonal encoder CHB for electronic handwheel.

 .. [#] Pause mode, the machine can not run by step the pedal.

 .. [#] Threading mode, the machine can not run by step the pedal, and the tension